DrKLO/Telegram/README.md

 * KABOOM, new features in Storage management, which allow you to wipe the app's data (include the accs, confirmation is required) from the Srttings/Data/Storage or from Android's app menu/Storage management
+* Device spoofing
+* Our menu NOW near the Kaboom button (but you can bring it back!)
 * Admins now can delete all own messages in a group chat
 * Bring it back and there are no vanilla links. ~~APP do not manage APKs anymore~~
     * because some folks have issues to install APKs from TG fork on Android10 and/or MIUI